Great Leaders Delegate

 In assessing your ability to delegate work to others, ask yourself the following questions:

-Understand the value: Delegating work is more than taking a task off your plate and putting it on the plate of your subordinates.
-It involves giving employees the appropriate freedom and responsibility to do their work.
+Delegating work is more than taking a task off your plate and putting it on the plate of your subordinates.
+For example, it involves giving employees the appropriate freedom and responsibility to do their work.
 Research suggests that work delegated to an employee can be empowering for that employee4 and is a signal of leader trust in their followers5.
 Research also finds that leaders who delegate have employees who are more satisfied in their work3,6.
 This suggests that leaders, employees, and the overall workplace culture all stand to benefit from delegation.

 Consider implementing the “Three Buckets” approach to your work.
 For a full week, write down every task you do each day, regardless of how small or unimportant it may seem.
 At the end of the week, assign each task a number using the following system: 1 = tasks I am doing that do not need to be done at all; 2 = tasks I am doing that could be done by someone else; 3 = tasks I am doing that can only be done by me.
 Be honest with these ratings and remember that some tasks in category 3 may be good candidates for direct reports to complete once they have gained some experience and guidance.
 Over time, you will be able to recognize which tasks are better done by you and which tasks are better done by others.

-Develop your employees: As noted, one of the significant barriers to delegating is the feeling that employees will be overwhelmed, overworked, or tested outside of their abilities.
-Leaders are concerned that delegating a task to an employee will slow the progress of their work and may result in sub-optimal performance.
+As noted, one of the significant barriers to delegating is the feeling that employees will be overwhelmed, overworked, or tested outside of their abilities.
+That is to say, leaders are concerned that delegating a task to an employee will slow the progress of their work and may result in sub-optimal performance.
 However, if a leader never delegates difficult work, employees never receive the opportunity to grow their skills.

 The following steps can help you develop your ability to delegate: